tarun-bisht/fast-style-transfer/README.md

 ```

 ## Contribution
 Contributions are highly welcome that will improve quality of project.
 Folks with high end machines are welcome to train new styles and contribute.
-For contribution [Contact me](www.tarunbisht.com/contact)
+For style models contribution [Contact me](www.tarunbisht.com/contact)

 ## License
 Copyright (c) 2020 Tarun Bisht.
 Free for personal or research use.
 [Contact me](https://tarunbisht.com/contact) for commercial use.